Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 I hope you enjoy using this pattern to crochet caps for yourself or to share with others.
 I would love to hear how the pattern works for you and to see your completed creations using my Simple Comfort Crochet Cap pattern.

-This pattern is free for you to use, you can sell the products you make from this pattern but ask that you link back to my page.
-You may not copy this pattern, repost this pattern (either altered or in its original form) or claim this pattern as your own.
-Do not use the photos on this site for
+This pattern is free for you to use.
+You can sell the products you make from it, but I ask that you link back to my page.
+You may not copy this pattern, repost it (either altered or in its original form), or claim it as your own.
+Do not use the photos on this site for your own use.